defano/wyldcard/README.md

 #### I don't care about your dumb homework assignment.
 I want to run the real HyperCard.

-Use the SheepShaver emulator to run Macintosh System Software on newer Macs and PCs.
+Use the SheepShaver emulator to run Macintosh System Software on modern Macs and PCs.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.

-#### I'm an attorney and I'm looking for new work.
+#### I'm an attorney looking for new work.

 This project represents a homework assignment gone awry and is in no way associated with Apple's long-obsolete HyperCard application program.
 HyperCard&trade;, HyperTalk&trade; and any other trademarks used within are the property of FileMaker, Inc., Apple, Inc. and/or their rightful owner(s).